liuxueyang/DownloadWallpaper/README.md

 ## Notes

+## How it works

+1. It crawls the URL of those wallpapers and store them into the database.
+2. Download wallpapers using URLS from database and store them to target directory.

 ### Some variables to customize

 - categories: Those categories you are interested in.
 It includes all by default.